yehudacohen/alchemy/alchemy-web/src/content/docs/what-is-alchemy.md

 await app.finalize();
 ```

-You then "deploy" your infrastructure by running the script with `alchemy deploy` or manually with `bun` or `node`:
+Then "deploy" your infrastructure by running the script with `alchemy deploy` or manually with `bun` or `node`:

 ```bash
 alchemy deploy                      # deploy to cloud